How to Hire a Great QA Engineer

 But our approach here allows interviewers to cover these difficult points “for free,” as it were, during more typical-looking interview segments.
 Through a couple of simple (but somewhat intensive) exercises and a complete review of the candidate and their experience, technical skill sets, documentation approaches, and portfolio samples, interviewers can turn potential QA assessment hurdles into golden opportunities.

-We hope this guide helps you gain accurate and valuable insights about your candidates so that, ultimately, you can hire not only a great QA engineer, but also the right one for your team.
+We hope this guide helps you gain accurate and valuable insights about your candidates so that, ultimately, you can hire not only a great QA/test engineer, but also the right one for your team.